RAID: History

-The term "RAID" was invented by David Patterson, Garth Gibson, and Randy Katz at the University of California, Berkeley in 1987.
-In their June 1988 paper "A Case for Redundant Arrays of Inexpensive Disks (RAID)", presented at the SIGMOD Conference, they argued that the top-performing mainframe disk drives of the time could be beaten on performance by an array of the inexpensive drives that had been developed for the growing personal computer market.
-Although failures would rise in proportion to the number of drives, by configuring for redundancy, the reliability of an array could far exceed that of any large single drive.
+The term RAID was coined by David Patterson, Garth Gibson, and Randy Katz at the University of California, Berkeley in 1987.
+In their June 1988 paper "A Case for Redundant Arrays of Inexpensive Disks (RAID)", presented at the SIGMOD Conference, they argued that the disk drives of the top-performing mainframe computers of the time could be outperformed by an array of the (comparatively inexpensive) disk drives that were manufactured for the growing personal computer market.
+Although incidence of hard disk drive failure rises in proportion to the number of drives in use, the reliability of an array could far exceed that of any single, high-capacity drive if one built redundancy into the computer storage system by configuring it to write data to more than one disk automatically.

 Although not yet using that terminology, the technologies of the five levels of RAID named in the June 1988 paper were used in various products prior to the paper's publication, including the following: